 (Side note: You could also connect your VCR to an HDTV using a coaxial cable, like the one you’d use for a rooftop antenna, but that would involve tuning your HDTV to the right television channel to watch your VCR—pretty annoying, and unnecessary.)

 So, should you pick S-Video or composite?
-Well, S-Video offers slightly better video quality than a composite video connection, so go with S-Video if you can.
-Check the back of your VCR, and if you find an S-Video output, great; if not, there should at least be a composite plug back there.
+Well, S-Video offers slightly better video quality than a composite video connection, but fewer and fewer HDTVs have S-Video inputs these days.
+Check the back of your HDTV and VCR, and if you find S-Video connections, great.
+If not, you’ll have to settle for composite (and to be honest, composite video doesn’t look that much worse than S-Video, so I wouldn’t sweat it).

 That takes care of the video; what about sound?
 In addition to composite and/or S-Video inputs and outputs, both your old VCR and new HDTV should have a set of older, stereo RCA plugs that go with them—one plug (usually red-colored) for the left channel, and a second (typically white) for the right.